 In this concert arena setting that mirrors the likes of the MTV Awards, we should also expect more on-stage camera work.
 This was already hinted at within official press 2 months ago, and will create a closer and more personalized TV viewing experience.
 It brings the artist primarily to the forefront and thus eliminates the need of large scale video screens and led elements, and ensures less of the clunky sweeping and impersonal wide shots we have seen in recent contests.

-The online reaction to the announcement has been just as vocal and polarized as that relating to the controversial running order determinations made just over a week ago.
+The online reaction to the announcement has been just as vocal and polarized as that relating to made just over a week ago.

 Whilst many fans are happy to accept this change, there are some who are disappointed in the removal of seating options for fan club members, particularly considering the length of the show which can run to up 4 hours during the final.
 Outside of this option to attend the contest, seating will still be available through the public sale, but this route does represents more risk than the OGAE ticket procedure.